AFTER GETTING TYPE 1 TESTED,

 The Type 1 Test looks for diabetes-related autoantibodies to detect type 1 diabetes (T1D) before there are any symptoms.
 Learn what your results mean for you below.

 If 2 or more autoantibodies are present

-If The Type 1 Test detects 2 or more autoantibodies, you are likely already in the early stages of T1D, but there is action you can take now.
+If The Type 1 Test detects 2 or more autoantibodies, you should talk to your doctor.
+Two or more autoantibodies is a sign that the earliest stages of T1D have begun, but there is action that you can take now.

 Learn the symptoms of T1D

 Now that you know that you or your child is likely in the early stages of T1D, you can be on the lookout for symptoms before they appear.
 Some symptoms to watch out for are: